Welcome! I'm so glad that you're here. Here's a quick run down to help you get oriented:

 - See a complete listing of all of the stencils I've designed for The Crafter's Workshop here.

 - If you're not sure how to leave a comment, follow these instructions.

 Here is a list of other Frequently Asked Questions:

 Q: Do you have an e-mail list?
 Or some way to subscribe to your blog?

 A: Yes!
-Look at the column to the right.
-There is a box.
-Simply enter your e-mail address and hit the "subscribe" button and you will receive my blog in your e-mail every time I post.
-Or, if you have a Google account, you can subscribe to my blog through Google Reader.
-Bloglines is another free service.
+Look at the column on the left.
+There is a yellow box that says "subscribe."
+Click on that and enter your e-mail and you will receive my blog in your e-mail every time I post.

 Q: Can I take a class from you?

 Q: How long will I have access to an online class I purchase from you?

 A: Until I die or stop paying for a web account.
 Essentially, forever.
 I don't plan on closing the classroom, so don't worry about it.